google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2020-Vasyl-Teliman.md

 #### [#3477](https://github.com/KhronosGroup/SPIRV-Tools/pull/3477): Permute instructions in the basic block
 There are simple algorithms that produce a random permutation of the sequence of elements.
 However, they can't be used to permute instructions in the basic block.
 This is because:
 1. Domination rules must be satisfied.
-That being said, every definition must dominate (read 'precede') all of its users.
+Thus, every definition must dominate (read 'precede') all of its users.
 There are exceptions to this rule but we won't discuss them here.
 2. Swapping some instructions might change the semantics of the program.
-This is usually the case with instructions that cause side-effects: deal with memory, synchronization etc.
+This is usually the case with instructions that have side-effects: deal with memory, synchronization etc.

 Thus, the transformation simply swaps two consecutive instructions instead of permuting a range of them.
 This approach simplifies the implementation and makes the code more readable.
 Moreover, it is still able to produce a random permutation of all instructions since the transformation can be applied